parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 All the code for this project is open sourced (not all of it is written completely by us, so please give the original authors their due credit).

 ## Data Collection
 The first step was collecting the names of all the popular rap songs of the past 30 years.
-Because Billboard had not started a "Hot 100" List for Rap in its earlier eras, we began by taking songs from the weekly charts that have been updated since March of 1989.
+Because Billboard had not started a "Hot 100" List for rap in its earlier eras, we began by taking songs from the weekly charts that have been updated since March of 1989.
 We used [Allen Guo’s Python API](https://github.com/guoguo12/billboard-charts) for retrieving the song and artist names and saved them to a json file, sorting them by the year that they were on the charts.
 The full list of the yearly top rap songs can be found in the file named “rapData.json”.
 After that testing data was compiled, we then had to go through the most gruesome process: collecting training data.
 Using Google and our own playlists, we came up with 75 songs stretching across every era that were good examples of rap music that discussed systemic inequalities.
 Then, we repeated the same process for 75 songs that discussed any content besides anti-black oppression.
 The full list of training data can be found in the “master song database.csv” file.
 We switched around the training data for different trials in order to make sure there was consistency within the results.

 ## Neural Network